karolkulesza/craftar-example-ios-image-recognition/README.md

 examples that show how to use the SDK.

 To run the examples follow these steps:
- 1. Open the CatchoomSDK_Examples.xcodeproj project.
+ 1. Open the CraftARSDK_Examples.xcodeproj project.
- 2. Integrate the CatchoomSDK into the Xcode project (see [below](#step-by-step-guide)).
+ 2. Integrate the CraftARSDK into the Xcode project (see [below](#step-by-step-guide)).
  3. Select an iOS 6 or 7 device (notice that the project will not compile for the simulator).
  4. Hit the run button.